 - Sometimes bed-wetting is a sign of obstructive sleep apnea, a condition in which the child’s breathing is interrupted during sleep — often due to inflamed or enlarged tonsils or adenoids.
-In such cases it may be accompanied with snoring, frequent ear and sinus infections, sore throat, or daytime drowsiness.
+In such cases, it may be accompanied by snoring, frequent ear and sinus infections, sore throat, or daytime drowsiness.

-- Same muscles are used to control urine and stool elimination.
+- The same muscles are used to control urine and stool elimination.
 So if your child is suffering from chronic constipation, these muscles can become dysfunctional and contribute to bed-wetting at night.

 - A child with a worm infestation esp threadworms may get vulnerable.